 Alcoholics who begin supplementing with B-vitamins usually begin to feel noticeably better.
 Depending on the severity of the alcohol problem or gut damage that inhibits absorption, it may take a few weeks before feeling any positive effects from niacin supplementation.

-Alcohol Support is a better source of niacin than other B-complex supplements for several reasons:
+Legion Triumph is a better source of niacin than other B-complex supplements for several reasons:

 Always consult with your doctor before beginning new supplements or lifestyle changes.